 The edition mode allows for fields configuration not available at the creation :

 - Change the field name: the field name is different from the field label.
 Field name is an internal name for the field.
 It is used in SOAP API for instance.
 It must not contain any special characters.
 Only lower case letters and “_” are authorized.

 - Add a decorator: List values can be embellished with a decorator.
 A decorator is a colored square.
-You can choose the color for each value in a large palette of colors. (see Tracker Admin Field Edition).
+There are two available color palettes: one that uses “named” colors that go well with Tuleap colors.
+The other lets you choose from a larger palette of colors (see Tracker Admin Field Edition).
+Please note that the “old” color palette is deprecated and may be removed in future releases.
+You can choose a color for each value of the list.
 Decorators can be used to get a quick visual indicator feedback for the user.
 For instance, the values for the priority of a bug can be given a color with the meaning “the darker the more important”.

 - Add values You can easily add new values to the list by selecting the “add new values” link below existing values.

 - Hide values You can easily hide existing values by clicking the hide icon next to the value.
 If the eye is open, the value is available.
 If the eye is medium closed, then the value is hidden.
 Just click again to enable the value.
 Artifact with hidden values will still be set to the hidden values.
 But hidden values won’t be proposed anymore for new artifacts.

 - Remove values You can remove a list value by clicking the cross icon next to the value.
 It is impossible to delete values if there are some artifacts with this value.
 In this case, you can hide the value.